msfpaw/tha-lab_setup/README.md

 This lab will walk you through the steps required to set up the local testing environment required to complete the labs found at hackeracademy.com

 #### Requirements
-This lab requires the following applications to be installed on your laptop/desktop
+This lab requires the following software and hardware:
 * One of the following: Virtualbox 4.3+,  VMWare Fusion 5.x+, VMWare Workstation 9+
 * Vagrant
 * Dual core CPU or better